 Photography is literally writing with light.
 As you read through Lighting 101 you'll learn how to tale control of your electronic flash.
 If you can imagine it, you'll be able to create it.

-You'll learn how to take the removable flash that you probably already have on the top of your camera and use it off-camera to make beautiful, more three-dimensional photos.
+You'll learn how to take the flash that you probably already have attached to the top of your camera and use it off-camera to make beautiful, more three-dimensional photos.
 Once you learn the basics of controlling light, you'll quickly see that most lighting is intuitive, easy and fun.

-And the gear itself is also refreshingly inexpensive.
-We can help you build a well-chosen and solid lighting kit for under $150.
-That kit will turn your camera and flash combo into a wireless mobile studio.
+And basic lighting gear is also refreshingly inexpensive.
+You can build a well-chosen and solid lighting kit for under $150 that will turn your camera and flash combo into a wireless mobile studio.
 And then you'll be on your way to creating light like in the photos on this page.

 If money is tight, you can even make light modifiers yourself for next to nothing.
 For example, take a close look at the photo on the top of this page.
 It was lit with a homemade light box.
 Strobist reader Sam Simon, who not very long ago was just as new at this as you are now, used a flash, a shoe box and some paper to create the light for that portrait.